What to know now that you have VSP vision insurance Part 2

 Yes, but the benefits will be out-of-network, requiring a separate, additional claims step.
-1-800 CONTACTS provides this specific information regarding VSP: “1-800 CONTACTS is accepted by most major insurance companies, such as VSP, and many others as an out-of-network provider.
-So, if you have an out-of-network benefit for contact lenses, you simply purchase your contacts through 1-800 CONTACTS and submit the itemized invoice that we send you with your order for reimbursement from your insurance To get the most out of your benefit, and avoid filing any claims, we recommend getting contacts online at Eyeconic.com, where VSP members have access to additional discounts and savings.
+1-800 CONTACTS provides this specific information on their website: “We are also accepted as an out-of-network provider by most major insurance companies, such as VSP....
+You can simply purchase your contacts (online or by phone) and complete the out of network form (click here to download), then submit both the invoice from your order and the completed form to your insurance company for reimbursement.
+It's that easy."
+To get the most out of your vision insurance benefits, and avoid filing any claims, we recommend getting your contacts online at Eyeconic.com, where VSP members have access to additional discounts and savings.

 Costco accepts most vision insurance plans, including VSP.
 However, your allowance may differ.

 Walmart is an out-of-network provider for VSP.
 If you have an out-of-network benefit included in your plan, then for reimbursement simply submit your itemized receipt from your order along with a VSP out-of-network reimbursement form to VSP.

 Is LASIK also covered by my plan?

 If you’ve been itching to correct one or both of your eyes with laser eye surgery, then look no further than VSP.
 Through your vision plan, you’ll have access to Exclusive Member Extras which includes savings on LASIK.
 You’ll receive around a 15% discount on your surgery.
 That could be as much as $500 in savings.

 Can my vision insurance be used for sunglasses?